mtr65/tempidity-logger/README.md

 # tempidity-logger

-Python 3 code for displaying and logging temperature and humidity data from a DHT22 sensor.
+Python 3 code for display and logging of temperature and humidity data from a DHT22 sensor.

-DESCRIPTION: A Python3 program to interface a DHT22 temperature & humidity sensor module with a
+DESCRIPTION: A Python 3 program to interface a DHT22 temperature & humidity sensor module with a
-             Raspberry Pi via a GPIO pin in order to log sensor data to a CSV logfile and display the readings in a terminal window.
+             Raspberry Pi via GPIO in order to log sensor data to a CSV log file and display the readings in a terminal window.

 For this project I am using a Raspberry Pi Model 3 A+ with a DHT22 digital